 Source Interface and VRF Support in LDAP Overview

-When Cisco Cloud Web Security and Cisco Integrated Services Routers (ISR) Generation 2 (G2) are deployed back-to-back, they require a Lightweight Directory Access Protocol (LDAP) request to traverse the VPN tunnel between Cloud Web Security and the Cisco ISR G2.
-In such cases, the source interface IP address (example, the IP address of the LAN interface) must be specified in the LDAP query.
-Prior to the introduction of the Source Interface and VRF Support in LDAP feature, the source interface address cannot be specified in the source IP field of the LDAP query; instead the tunnel interface IP address was used in the source IP field.
+Prior to the introduction of the Source Interface and VRF Support in LDAP feature, the source interface address cannot be specified in the source IP field of the Lightweight Directory Access Protocol (LDAP) query; instead the tunnel interface IP address was used in the source IP field.

-The Source Interface and VRF Support in LDAP feature helps you configure a dedicated LDAP source interface address on Cisco ISR G2.
-The source interface address is configured on the Cisco ISR G2, and the device uses this interface address to originate all LDAP packets it sends to the LDAP server.
+The Source Interface and VRF Support in LDAP feature helps you configure a dedicated LDAP source interface address on a Cisco device.
+The source interface address is configured on the Cisco device, and the device uses this interface address to originate all LDAP packets it sends to the LDAP server.
 The source interface address is also used for polling the end-server to ensure the reachability of the end-server.

-The source interface IP (either an IPv4 or IPv6 address) address and virtual routing and forwarding (VRF) details are populated in the LDAP query while creating a TCP connection between the Cisco ISR G2 (client) and the LDAP server.
+The source interface IP (either an IPv4 or IPv6 address) address and virtual routing and forwarding (VRF) details are populated in the LDAP query while creating a TCP connection between the Cisco device (client) and the LDAP server.